 All staff have a good understanding of the five world religions and their practices and beliefs and facilitate RE lessons where the children can explore and compare the similarities and differences between these religions.

-Having recently joined the SACRE, we are hoping to gain more experience, meet with other local schools, share ideas and resources and create links with religious communities across Slough.
+Having joined the SACRE, we are hoping to gain more experience, meet with other local schools, share ideas and resources and create links with religious communities across Slough.

 As pupils progress through the school, they begin to understand that everyone is entitled to their own ideas about religion, whether they are believers or not.
 They begin to understand that tolerance towards others and respect is a very important value.
 Through the teaching of other religions, pupils start to think about universal values that are held and how religion has an impact on the laws and culture of Britain.
 This is mirrored in all other areas of the curriculum through the five British Values – democracy, mutual respect, individual liberty, rules of law and tolerance.